GdPaul1234/kata-contacts-Thyme/README.md

 | 10,000,000 | 1            |

 Make a graph for the new result.
 Does it match what you would expect ?

+> Yes.
+> With an index, we do not need to perform a full table scan.
+> As a result, the time to access the last contact is the same
+> as the time to access to the first one.
+>